 Thank you for your interest in donating your time and skills to the RRBO!
 We rely on volunteers to do bird surveys, help band birds, trim net lanes, make bird bags, and assorted chores.

-As the only full-time banding operation in southeast Michigan, there is a great deal of interest in our program, so please be advised that banding positions are very limited.
+[Currently, we have no banding openings, and due to a wait list and University guidelines, are not taking new applications at this time] As the only full-time banding operation in southeast Michigan, there is a great deal of interest in our program, so please be advised that banding positions are very limited.
 We typically have one or two openings per year, and usually require at least two weekday mornings a week with a full year or more commitment.

 Bird banding is a specialized skill, and not everyone is able to meet the qualifications or demands on their time.
 Here are some traits we’re looking for: